Inclusion Program at Rise School Makes Every Child Special

 As a parent of both a special needs child and a typical child, I’ve seen the good that programs like Rise can do for any child.
 All children have challenges, but these challenges differ from child to child.
 An inclusion program allows those challenges to be met and addressed, with each child going at a pace that works best for him or her.
 It’s a preschool program that I hope more parents will explore and consider for their own children.

-Rise School accepts students from ages 18 months to 6 years and starting in August of 2015 Rise School will be offering aftercare from 2:30-5:30PM.
+Rise School accepts students from ages 18 months to 6 years.
 To find out more about Rise School of Huntsville at UAH visit their website or call 256-489-7512.

 This post was originally published in May 2015 and has been updated.